Haxxnet/Compose-Examples/README.md

 - Docker Compose

 ## 🎓 Usage
-- Volume bind mounts are assumed to be located at `/mnt/docker-volumes/<container-name>/`
+- Volume bind mounts are assumed to be located at `/mnt/docker-volumes/<container-name>/`.
+You can adjust the path via the global env variable `DOCKER_VOLUME_STORAGE` to your liking though.
+The compose examples will fall back to `/mnt/docker-volumes/<container-name>/` if the env variable is not set on your Docker server.
 - Volume permissions (UID:GUID) must be set correctly by yourself.
 Usually `1000:1000` - otherwise read the notes!
 - Docker networks are not pre-defined.
 Adjust to your preference and network/proxy setup.
 - Example config files are usually provided but not yet located in the correct volume bind mount paths.
 Adjust!